-Situations don”t cause emotions.
+Situations don’t cause emotions.
 Before you react to that statement, read Philippians 4:11, and then respond, not react.
 When I first heard that simple truth years ago, I admit it was difficult to understand.
 I’m not asking you to accept it, just think about it.
 Is it about a situation or a belief system?

 Belief System or Situation?

-The apostle Paul experienced the gamut of adverse circumstances: shipwreck, beatings, hunger, imprisonment.
+The apostle Paul experienced the gamut of adverse circumstances: shipwrecks, beatings, hunger, and imprisonment.
 And yet he learned to be content no matter what happened to him.
 Did those circumstances cause contentment?
 Obviously not.
 Could it be that what we believe about a circumstance determines our emotions?
 If so, what was Paul’s belief about those circumstances?

 Examine Your Belief System